hgan0/tree-SOM/README.md

 ```

 Load (sampled) vector attributes from nodes of the max trees.
-`tree_selecting_rate` indicates the rate of trees that will be loaded among the total data sets and `sampling_rate` indicates the sampling rate within each tree.
+`tree_selecting_rate` indicates the fraction of trees to load from the entire data sets and `sampling_rate` indicates the fraction of nodes to load within each tree.

 ```python
 train_set = TreeSOM.LoadTrees(